UniMath/agda-unimath/src/commutative-algebra/sums-commutative-rings.lagda.md

   sum-one-element-Commutative-Ring =
     sum-one-element-Ring (ring-Commutative-Ring A)

-  sum-unit-Commutative-Ring :
+  sum-unit-finite-Commutative-Ring :
     (f : unit → type-Commutative-Ring A) →
-    sum-finite-Commutative-Ring A unit-Finite-Type f ＝ f star sum-unit-Commutative-Ring = sum-unit-Ring (ring-Commutative-Ring A)
+    sum-finite-Commutative-Ring A unit-Finite-Type f ＝ f star sum-unit-finite-Commutative-Ring =
+    sum-unit-finite-Ring (ring-Commutative-Ring A)

   sum-two-elements-Commutative-Ring :
     (f : functional-vec-Commutative-Ring A 2) →